Niche Cocoa Company Limited: Production

 The company's production is not the only objective, although Niche Cocoa has prioritized sustainability and the ongoing support for the country's cocoa farmers.
-Niche actively supports cocoa farmers in Ghana through an agreement which has two co-adjutant to purchase certified beans.
+Niche actively supports cocoa farmers in Ghana through an agreement which has two co-adjutants to purchase certified beans.
 Niche Cocoa has contributed to the Ghanaian economy by being one of two local value added business to the cocoa sector of Ghana,Ghana the second-largest producer of cocoa beans in the world.

 In October 2022, Niche Cocoa announced the plan to open a cocoa processing plant with Omanhene Cocoa Bean Company in Franklin, Milwaukee County, Wisconsin.

 Encroachments

 Niche Cocoa is a free zone company in Ghana whereby the challenges have not been many and during the electricity crisis in Ghana, Niche Cocoa was hardly seen off the national grid.
 The only fear of Niche Cocoa is that a creamy milk market could take advantage of the archaic sweetmeats sector of the cocoa processing companies but this is non-existent and the few available are more expensive than the imported ones which Niche bewail.